dschnare/jekyll-tools/README.md

 ---

-## Copy
+## copy

-The copy plugin will copy files or directories to a directory relative to the 'destination' setting.
+The copy tool will copy files or directories to a directory relative to the 'destination' setting.

-This plugin comes with example hooks at `_plugins/tools/hooks/copy.hook`.
+This tool comes with example hooks at `_plugins/tools/hooks/copy.hook`.
 The extension of this file is `.hook` so Jekyll does not load it as a Ruby file.
 Any extension can be used for hook files.

-The config mapping `copy` must be present in `_config.yml` for this plugin to run.
+The config mapping `copy` must be present in `_config.yml` for this tool to run.

 ### Config